 One 32 x 24 thrift store framed picture covered with glass

 One bottle of clear glue

 Peacock pattern (or page from a coloring book)

 Clear acrylic spray sealant

 I started by drawing out my pattern in the same size as my sheet of glass.
 I love the color blue and lately, I have been drawing peacocks.
 Why?
 I have no idea, but they are being incorporated in several projects this month.
 I checked the Chinese calendar to see if maybe this was the year of the peacock, and it turned out to be the year of the rabbit.
 So apparently, I’m just kinda weird.
 But peacock it is.

-I then took my thrift store find apart, setting aside the frame for later, I laid the sheet of glass over my pattern.
+I then took my thrift store find apart, and set aside the frame for later.
+I then sprayed the glass with clear acrylic spray.
+This is important as it gives the paint and glue something to adhere to.
+I then laid the sheet of glass over my pattern.